ctakamiya/GetCleanDataProject/README.md

 average of each variable for each activity and each subject.
 To accomplish this task, the fuction tapply is used.

-The new data set is compound by subject,activity, name of  the measurements and its average value.
+The new data set is compound by subject,activity, name of  the measurements, its average value and unit

 For example, the first row in new data set:

-1 "LAYING" "tBodyAcc-mean()-X" 0.22159824394
+1 "LAYING" "tBodyAcc-mean()-X" 0.22159824394 "g"

 The meaning is: the subject is 1, his/her activity is "LAYING", the measurements is "tBodyAcc-mean()-X" and the value "0.22159824394" is the average of all value in this measurement, in activity "LAYING" of subject "1".
+The unit is "g"

+The generated new data set can be loaded with the following command:

+dataSet <- read.csv("tidy\_data\_set.txt", sep=" ")